0racle/p6-wig/README.md

 This module adds a new method (and function) called `where` that is essentially an 'alias' for `grep`.

 This idea came from a [language proposal](https://gist.github.com/0racle/ea0523759e2da15758d4) I had to make filtering elements read more like English.
-The use of of the term `grep` is kind of a misnomer, and unfamiliar to a lot of people.
+The use of the term `grep` is kind of a misnomer, and unfamiliar to a lot of people.
 My dream is that this makes it's way into the language proper.

 ## =)